A conjecture on the Crazy Knight's Tour Problem: A restriction of the Crazy Knight's move function

-\begin{thm} Let $A$ be a cyclically $k$-diagonal array of size $n$, $n>k \geq 3$.
-Let $E$ be a subset of $[1,n]$ satisfying Conditions (\ref{eq:cond1}) and (\ref{eq:cond2}), and let $C = (1,\dotsc,1)$ and $R = (r_1,\dotsc, r_n) \in \{-1,1\}^n$, where $r_i = -1$ if and only if $i \in E$.
-Then $R$ and $C$ are a solution to $P(A)$ if and only if a $(k-1-|E|)$-knight is a solution to $T(D)$, where $D$ is the array defined in (\ref{eq:procedureD}). \end{thm} \begin{proof} For the sake of notation, let $h:= k-1-|E|$ and $g:= \gcd(n,k-1)$.
-We divide the proof of the statement in two steps: we first show that there is a natural bijection $\phi$ between the set $E$ and the filled cells of a suitable subarray $B$ of $D$; in the second step, we show that for every $e \in E$ it holds:
+\end{prop} \begin{proof} We divide the proof of the statement in two steps: firstly we show that there is a natural bijection $\phi$ between the set $E$ and the filled cells of a suitable subarray $B$ of $G$; then, we show that for every $e \in E$ it holds:

 where $\alpha\geq 1$ is the minimum integer such that $N_h^\alpha(e) \in B$.
-From Equation (\ref{eq:equiv_knight_h}) it is then clear that the Crazy Knight's move function restricted to the set $E$ is equivalent to an $h$-knight over the array $D$, thus proving the necessary and sufficient condition of the statement.
+From Equation (\ref{eq:equiv_knight_h}) it is then clear that the Crazy Knight's move function restricted to the set $E$ is equivalent to an $h$-knight over the array $G$, thus proving the necessary and sufficient condition of the statement.